Tim Anderson Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 26th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Royals pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).
+- The Royals have a 5.14 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to allow 179 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Royals pitchers combine to rank 23rd in baseball in home runs allowed (179 total, 1.3 per game).

-- The lefty's most recent appearance was on Wednesday against the Pittsburgh Pirates, when he threw seven scoreless innings while giving up three hits.
+- The righty's most recent appearance came on Saturday, Aug.
+26 against the Seattle Mariners, when he tossed four innings, surrendering four earned runs while allowing nine hits.

-- The 25-year-old has a 3.41 ERA and 10.9 strikeouts per nine innings across 24 games this season, while allowing a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.